-Hacking the Nazis: The secret story of the women who broke Hitler's codes
+Hacking the Nazis: The secret story of the women who broke Hitler’s codes (cover story PDF)

 Of the 10,000-plus staff at the Government Code and Cypher School during World War II, two-thirds were female.
 For this in-depth cover story, writer Nick Heath talked with three veteran servicewomen to find out what life was like as part of the code-breaking operation during World War II.
 This download provides the magazine version of the article as a free PDF for registered TechRepublic and ZDNet members.
 The online version of this story is available here.